On profinite subgroups of an algebraic group over a local field: Introduction

 \section{Introduction}

-Given a base field $k$ and an affine smooth $k$-group denoted by $G$, we get an abstract group called the group of rational points, denoted by $G(k)$.
+Given a base field $k$ and an affine algebraic $k$-group denoted by $G$, we get an abstract group called the group of rational points, denoted by $G(k)$.
+By the term {\em algebraic $k$-group}, we mean in this paper that $G$ is a group scheme defined over $k$ of finite type.
+Unless stated otherwise, all algebraic $k$-groups will be assumed to be smooth and affine, but not necessarily connected, that is to say a linear algebraic group in the terminology of \cite{Borel} for instance.
 When $k$ is a topological field, this group inherits a topology from the field.
-It makes sense to link some algebraic properties of an algebraic $k$-group $G$ and topological properties of its rational points $G(k)$.
+It is a natural problem to link some algebraic properties of an algebraic $k$-group $G$ and topological properties of its rational points $G(k)$.
 In this article, we consider a non-Archimedean local field $k$, hence the topological group $G(k)$ will be totally disconnected and locally compact.
 Thus, one can investigate the compact, equivalently profinite, subgroups of $G(k)$.
 In the following, we denote by $\omega$ the discrete valuation, $\mathcal{O}_k$ the ring of integers, $\mathfrak{m}$ its maximal ideal, $\varpi$ a uniformizer, and $\kappa = \mathcal{O}_k / \mathfrak{m}$ the residue field.
+We denote by $\overline{k}$ an algebraic closure of $k$.